devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 * Click **Create Pipeline**.
 A new CI pipeline will be created for the external source.
-To get the webhook URL and JSON sample payload to be used in external CI pipeline, click **Show Web Details**.
+To get the webhook URL and JSON sample payload to be used in external CI pipeline, click **Show webhook details**.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/webhook-ci/show-webhook-details.jpg)